Scalable approximation of the transformation-free linear simplicial-simplicial regression via constrained iterative reweighted least squares: TFLR with CIRLS

 A valid starting point for $\bm{\beta}^{(0)}$ that satisfies the simplex constraints could be

-This assigns equal weight to each coefficient.
-Alternatively, the starting values may come from fitting a constrained OLS with simplicial constraints imposed on the regression coefficients.
-The convergence criterion we employed was the absolute difference in two successive values of the log-likelihood.
-In some cases, the optimal solution may lie on the boundary of the simplex, with some coefficients exactly equal to 0 or 1.
-This can lead to degeneracy in the optimization problem.
-QP solvers are generally designed to handle such cases, but it may be advantageous to use a solver that employs an interior point method or another approach that handles degeneracy well.
+This approach assigns uniform weights to each regression coefficient.
+As an alternative initialization strategy, starting values can be obtained by fitting ordinary least squares under simplicial constraints on the coefficient vector.
+We employ an absolute difference convergence criterion based on successive log-likelihood values.
+Under certain parametric configurations, the optimal solution may reside on the boundary of the simplex, resulting in one or more coefficients attaining their boundary values of 0 or 1.
+Such boundary solutions can induce degeneracy in the optimization problem.
+While quadratic programming solvers are typically equipped to handle degenerate cases, implementation with solvers employing interior point methods or alternative algorithms designed for robust handling of degeneracy may prove more reliable and computationally stable.